 For a pension scheme, scope 1 emissions include the use of gas fuel and refrigerants in the office whilst scope 2 emissions include the use of electricity in the office buildings.
-The primary emissions a pension scheme therefore relate to its Scope 3 emissions, i.e., the emissions of the assets which are held by the Fund.
-The Trustee monitors the Scope 1,2 & 3 emissions of the investments held by the Fund and does not report on its own Scope 1 & 2 emissions.
+The primary emissions a pension scheme therefore relate to its Scope 3 emissions, i.e., the emissions of the assets which are held by the Scheme.
+The Trustee monitors the Scope 1,2 & 3 emissions of the investments held by the Scheme and does not report on its own Scope 1 & 2 emissions.

-The Trustee notes that the reporting requirements in the first year only apply to Scope 1 and Scope 2 emissions, with Scope 3 required in the second regulated year.
 The Trustee notes that Scope 3 emission data is complex and that reporting in this area is still evolving.
-Nevertheless, the Trustee has opted to voluntarily report on Scope 3 emissions in this report to provide context to reporting in future years, while setting emissions-based objectives against Scope 1 & 2 requirements only, until they are satisfied that Scope 3 emissions reporting has improved.
-Note that LDI and cash assets are excluded from the analysis due to carbon accounting methodologies not being sufficiently developed in these areas.
+This means measuring Scope 3 emissions is currently less reliable than the other Scopes; it relies on several assumptions and emissions are largely estimated rather than being reported specifically.
+Nevertheless, the Trustee has opted to include Scope 3 emissions in this year's report, as well as all its previous reports, but has separated it from the other Scopes.
+Note that LDI and cash assets are excluded from the analysis due to carbon accounting methodologies not being sufficiently developed in these areas